 You have to define these things BEFORE you launch your channel.
 Otherwise you’ll end up with a hodge-podge channel that fails to capture any kind of meaningful viewership, and no meaningful viewership means no long-term success.

-Once you know how to make a YouTube video, what kind of content you’ll make and who will be watching it, you need to decide on a production schedule.
+Once you know how to make a YouTube video, what kind of content you’ll make, and who will be watching it, you need to decide on a production schedule.
 How often will you release new videos?

 It mainly depends on content type: